 The Company's ability to continue operations is not assured and is dependent upon the ability of the Company to obtain necessary financing to meet its liabilities and commitments as they become due and the ability to generate future profitable production or operations or obtain sufficient proceeds from the disposition thereof.
 The outcome of these matters cannot be predicted at this time.
 The interim financial statements do not include adjustments to amounts and classifications of assets and liabilities that might be necessary should the Company be unable to continue operations.
-As at June 30, 2019, management estimates that the Company has sufficient working capital to maintain its operations and activities for the next fiscal year.
+As at September 30, 2019, management estimates that the Company has sufficient working capital to maintain its operations and activities for the next six months and will need to raise additional capital in the next fiscal year in order to further fund its operations.

-The financial statements for the six months ended June 30, 2019 have been prepared by management, reviewed by the Audit Committee and authorized for issue by the Board of Directors on August 20, 2019.
+The financial statements for the nine months ended September 30, 2019 have been prepared by management, reviewed by the Audit Committee and authorized for issue by the Board of Directors on November 26, 2019.